-Boston Drone Racing is a first-person view (FPV) UAV racing club founded in 2017 at Boston University.
+Boston Drone Racing (BDR) is a first-person view (FPV) UAV racing club founded in 2017 at Boston University.
 This club was initially created to find other pilots and expose others to this very addicting sport.
 The club is currently focused around racing in the tiny whoop and micro classes due to the limited space available to us in the city.
 We are currently looking for sponsors to support the club.
 Please contact us by E-mail if intersted.

-Everyone is welcome!
-To get started you'll need to get setup with a tiny whoop class FPV racing drone, radio transmitter, FPV goggles, and lots of batteries!
+All skill levels welcome!
+To get started we suggest you start with a drone in the tiny whoop class.
 Check out our Getting Started wiki to learn more or hit us up on Slack if you have any questions.

 If you are thinking about joining BDR come stop by one of our weekly meetings and fly with us.
 Club dues are $3 per race practise if you are not a BU student or $36 annually (cash and Venmo accepted).
 These donations are used to build and maintain the tracks.
 If you plan to fly without ducts we also require members to hold a valid AMA membership.